Challenging decisions and conduct of government agencies

 Overview of the Ombudsman’s role

-The Ombudsman investigate complaints from members of the public about the decisions or conduct of government bodies and officials, as well as of a wide range of other public bodies like district health boards and school boards of trustees.
+The office of the Ombudsman investigates complaints from members of the public about the decisions or conduct of government bodies and officials, as well as of a wide range of other public bodies like school boards of trustees.

-The Ombudsman are appointed by and answer to Parliament, so they’re independent of the government.
-(Formally they’re appointed by the Governor-General on the recommendation of the House of Representatives, which in practice means that Parliament appoints them.)
+The Ombudsman acts independently of the government (or any party that is in power at the time).
+They’re appointed by the Governor-General on the recommendation of the House of Representatives, which in practice means that parliament chooses them and they answer to parliament.

 They can also decide to investigate an issue on their own initiative, not just after they’ve received a complaint.
-Usually this will be when there’s been a serious incident (for example, if they’re notified by the Department of Corrections that a prisoner has suffered serious harm) or when it appears there’s a systematic problem in an agency’s work or processes.
+Usually this will be when there’s been a serious incident (for example, if they’re notified by the Department of Corrections that a prisoner has suffered serious harm) or when it looks like there’s a systematic problem within an agency’s work or processes.

 Note: The “Ombudsman” concept, and the word itself, were originally Swedish – roughly translated the word means “grievance person”.
 The role was introduced to New Zealand in 1962.